openhwgroup/core-v-xif/docs/source/x_ext.rst

 |processor| will attempt to offload every compressed instruction that it does not recognize as a legal instruction itself. |processor| might also attempt to offload
 compressed instructions that it does recognize as legal instructions itself.
 In case that both the core and the |coprocessor| accept the same instruction as being valid, the instruction will cause an illegal instruction fault.

+Typically an accepted transaction over the compressed interface will be followed by a corresponding transaction over the issue interface, but there is no requirement on the |processor| to do so (as the instructions offloaded over the compressed interface and issue interface are allowed to be speculative).

 :numref:`Issue interface signals` describes the issue interface signals.